 - Plans subject to broader requirement often cover fertility drugs and injectable medications.

 - In Vitro Fertilization coverage is either specifically excluded or included.
-Rarely do the laws ignore the topic.
+The laws do not ignore the topic.

 - California recently amended its regulation to extend benefits to gay and lesbian couples.
 Other states may limit benefits to gay couples through alternate language.
 For example, one law indicates that the husband’s sperm must impregnate his wife.

 - Most cover diagnostics and testing even without a law if an underlying medical condition causes the problem.

 The Affordable Care Act (ACA) is the centerpiece of the healthcare reform movement.
 People frequently refer to the new law as Obamacare.
 It is a federal regulation that often intersects with state laws.